 Spot the difference?

-But to get to the top, you must optimize your website using both on-site and off-site SEO.
+But to get to the top, you must optimize your website using both on-page and off-page SEO.

 In contrast, with PPC, you can get your website and content on the first page and top 5 search results by paying a higher CPC than your competitors fighting for the same spot.